TheNomadicPyre/Machine-Translation-with-Keras/README.md

 A Bidirectional RNN

-Finally, I built multilevel Bidirectional RNN implemented with dropout and softmax activation.
+Finally, I built a multilevel Bidirectional RNN implemented with dropout and softmax activation.